microsoft/live-share/docs/getting-started.md

     ![VS Share Button](media/vs-share-button.png) ![VS Code Share Button](media/vscode-share-button.png)

-    After the session has started, you can get this same link again by clicking on the share status button (VS) / status bar item (VS Code) and selecting "Copy Link".
+    > **Tip:** If you need to use alternate credentials for this sharing session only in Visual Studio, you can right click on the Share button and select "Share As...".

+    If you need to get this link again after you've started sharing, you can copy it to the clipboarda again follows:
+	- VS: Click on the Share status button and select "Copy Link"
+	- VS Code: Click the share state status bar icon and select "Start a Collaboration Session" again.

 4. **Send someone the invite link**